michiguel/Ordoprep/README.md

 `ordoprep -h`

 ```
 quick example: ordoprep -p raw.pgn -o shrunk.pgn
   Processes and shrinks input.pgn selecting only names and results
- Output goes to output.pgn
+  stripping it from moves and comments.
+Output goes to shrunk.pgn
   if the swicth -o is not specified, the output goes to the screen

 usage: ordoprep [-OPTION]
  -h         print this help
  -H         print just the switches
  -v         print version number and exit
  -L         display the license information
  -q         quiet (no screen progress updates)
- -d        discard players with either all wins or all losses
+ -d         discard players with no wins or no losses
  -m <perf>  discard players with a percentage performance lower than <perf>
  -g <min>   discard players with less than <min> number of games played
  -p <file>  input file in PGN format
+ -P <file>  text file containing a list of PGN file names (multiple input)
+ -Y <file>  name synonyms (csv format).
+Each line: main,syn1,syn2 etc.
+ -i <file>  include only games of participants present in <file>
+ -x <file>  names in <file> will not have their games included
- -o <file> output file (text format), goes to the screen if not present
+ -o <file>  output file (text format).
+If absent, output goes to the screen

 ```

 ### Acknowledgments